 The Mob Museum offers highly experiential and interactive experiences and features items and artifacts relating to law enforcement's role in helping to eradicate and control the Mob.
 Items such as weapons, wiretapping tools and tactics and crime scene photos, are on display.

-Signature exhibits include the wall from the infamous St. Valentine's Day massacre in 1929, the barber's chair in which Albert Anastasia met his gruesome end in 1957 and a film that explores Hollywood's ongoing fascination with wiseguys, goodfellas and other made men.
+Signature exhibits include the wall from the infamous St. Valentine's Day massacre in 1929, go Underground and explore the path to prohibition and a film that explores Hollywood's ongoing fascination with wiseguys, goodfellas and other made men.

 Visitors will also see fascinating stories and organized crime materials brought to life through one-of-a-kind artifacts, interactive touch screens.